spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 The requirement configurations given below are optional.

 * DNS Mapping
-   - Static IP DNS: [Name servers] Comma separated DNS addresses (e.g: 8.8.8.8, 192.168.0.8), required only for static IP allocation.
+   - An URL mapped to internal/external DNS server which can be used to access Spectro Cloud Console.
 * SMTP Settings
    - Configure SMTP settings to enable the Spectro Cloud platform to send out email notifications.
-Email Notifications are sent out to new users when they are on boarded to the platform so they can activate their accounts.
+Email Notifications are sent out to new users when they are on boarded to the platform so they can activate their accounts.Emails regarding Password resets and Alert notifications can also be received with SMTP settings.
-* Certificate (optional)
+* Certificate
    - Provide the desired SSL or TLS server certificates to support external access to valid HTTPs.
 * FTP Location (backups)
    - An accessible FTP location to backup data.